 Now delivered as a virtual classroom training course

-We deliver this course as a virtual classroom course for teams within organisations.
-We’re also looking at delivering an open/public course in January 2021.
+We can also deliver this course as a virtual classroom course for teams within organisations using other platforms.

 Who is this for?

 This course is for anyone involved in writing or editing policies and procedures, and who is:

 - Having to deal with policies and procedures that overlap, repeat or contradict each other